nicodalessandro11/UOC-2025-01/Human-Computer Interaction/C1/STATEMENT.md

 👉 As part of the **research phase closure**, it is essential to reflect on the **lessons learned** and how the activities have prepared you for the following stages of the project.
 Below, select **one (1)** of the following reflection questions and **record a video of up to 3 minutes** with your response.

-- What did you learn about users' needs and challenges when creating the user profiles?
+- What did you learn about users’ needs and challenges when creating the user profiles?
 - How do you think analyzing existing applications (benchmarking) influences the quality of a new interface design?
 - Which example was the most difficult toF identify when working with HCI concepts and why?
 - What did you discover about interface customization that you had not considered before?